steffenfritz/bagit/README.md

 # bagit
-gobagit is a library and command line tool to work with the BagIt format
+bagit is a library and command line tool to work with the BagIt format

 # Installation